 New Initiatives Responsible Department Include a by-line on all City of Karratha signature blocks for emails that acknowledge traditional owners.
 Information Technology Services A statement to be placed on the homepage of Council's public website acknowledging the traditional Communications and Public Relations owners.
 Interpretative signage to be included in the Trail Master Plan.
 Leisure Services Targeted promotion of recreation programs and services for the Indigenous population.
 Leisure Services Recreation Facilities Develop an Indigenous Employment Strategy.
-Human Resources Mandatory participation in Aboriginal Cultural Awareness training for all new employees within the first six months of commencing employment.
-Human Resources Include local Indigenous information in Corporate Induction and new employee orientation packs.
+Human Resources Mandatory participation in Aboriginal Cultural Awareness training for all new employees within the first six Human Resources months of commencing employment.
+Include local Indigenous information in Corporate Induction and new employee orientation packs.
 Human Resources Aim to achieve an Indigenous workforce equivalent to the Indigenous population of our region (8.8%).
 Human Resources Join "Recognise" campaign and demonstrate support on the City of Karratha website.
 Community Development Communications and Public Relations Create Indigenous specific page on the City of Karratha website with links to relevant websites, local Community Development information, cultural celebrations and corporations contact details.
 Communications and Public Relations Signage to acknowledge Traditional Owners at City of Karratha facilities.
 Recreation Facilities English interpretation of street names that use Indigenous language.
 Community Development Signage to acknowledge the boundaries of Indigenous groups within the City of Karratha.
-Community Services Develop Cultural Protocols to provide effective and respectful manners of communication with Indigenous Community Development peoples (including welcome to country, acknowledgement of country and elders, use of images and voices) Recognise and acknowledge significant cultural achievements from Indigenous people and communities Communications and Public Relations and promote these through all forms of media Develop linkages and partnerships with organisations for the planning and provision of activities concerning Community Development reconciliation Form an Indigenous Advisory Group/Board to provide a forum for consultation, guidance and support to Community Development the organisation in decision making processes.
-Promote to Indigenous business and working groups when tenders are available for Indigenous-specific Economic Development projects Consider rebranding Australia Day to Australia/Survival Day within the City of Karratha Community Development
+Community Services Develop Cultural Protocols to provide effective and respectful manners of communication with Indigenous Community Development peoples (including welcome to country, acknowledgement of country and elders, use of images and voices) Recognise and acknowledge significant cultural achievements from Indigenous people and communities Communications and Public Relations and promote these through all forms of media Develop linkages and partnerships with organisations for the planning and provision of activities concerning Community Development reconciliation Form on Indianness Advisory Croup/Roard to provide a forum for concultation, guideness and support to Community Dayslanmant Form an Indigenous Advisory Group/Board to provide a forum for consultation, guidance and support to the organisation in decision making processes.
+Community Development Promote to Indigenous business and working groups when tenders are available for Indigenous-specific projects Economic Development Consider rebranding Australia Day to Australia/Survival Day within the City of Karratha Community Development